 This behaviour is sexual harassment and you do not have to put up with it.

-The first step is to make it clear to your boss that you do not like the behaviour and you want it to stop.
+The first step is to make it clear to your employer that you do not like the behaviour and you want it to stop.
 Ask your union rep or HR to help you with this.

-Nowadays, all organisations should have zero tolerance of sexual harassment.
+All organisations should have zero tolerance of sexual harassment.
 Your employer should have a specific policy in place outlawing the behaviour and explaining how you can pursue your complaint.
 Get hold of a copy and discuss it with your union rep.